gherlein/pi-blaster/README.md

 ## How to adjust the frequency and the resolution of the PWM

-On startup, pi-blaster gives you the frequency of the PWM, the number of steps that you can control, the maximum and the minimum period of a pulse.
+On startup, pi-blaster-mqtt gives you the frequency of the PWM, the number of steps that you can control, the maximum and the minimum period of a pulse.

-    sudo ./pi-blaster
+    sudo ./pi-blaster-mqtt
     Using hardware:               PWM
     Number of channels:           8
     PWM frequency:                100 Hz